kyleshevlin/shevy/README.md

 `base-line-height()` will return the `base-line-height` setting in the $shevy map, or the map passed ot the function as an argument.

+### line-height-spacing

+`line-height-spacing()` calculates the line-height spacing of the vertical rhythm by multiplying the base font size by the base line-height.
+A factor may be passed to the argument to return multiples or dividends of the line-height spacing.

 ### base-spacing

-`base-spacing()` calculates the base spacing of the vertical rhythm by multiplying the base font size by the base line-height.
+`base-spacing()` calculates the base spacing of the vertical rhythm by multiplying the base font size by the base line-height, _with the additional math to handle proximity_, thus differentiating it from the `line-height-spacing()` function.
 A factor may be passed to the argument to return multiples or dividends of the base-spacing.

 Example: